marinacrsp/MIGROS-Budget/README.md

 After generating the images and assessing the FID, some simple post-processing (background removal) was done.
 This is used to correct for issues when the background was not homogenous and black (note this was only used for the generated brain images).
 This can be replicated with the [postprocess_generated_brats](/Processing/postprocess_generated_brats.ipynb) notebook.

 ### Computing Accuracy and AUC
 To compute the AUC and Accuracy scores, run the `classifier_train.py` script.
-For that purpose, uncomment the `python classifier_train.py` in the `experiment.sh` bash script.
 Specify the following arguments
 ```bash
 python classifier_train.py  --test=/path/to/testset --train=/path/to/trainset
 --syn=/path/to/generation/full_output --merge=True
 --merge_path=/path/to/merged/folder/generation/
 ```
-Determine the test set, train set, and set of synthetic images, as well as mode of AUC computation (merge), `False` for estimating the AUC score on the real images only, `True` for data augmentation with the synthetic outputs.
+Determine the test set, train set, and set of synthetic images, as well as mode of AUC computation `--merge`, `False` for estimating the AUC score on the real images only, `True` for data augmentation with the synthetic outputs.
 Specify `merge_path`, or directory where the augmented training set of images should be created.

 ## References
 - Mao, Yuchen, et al. "SeLoRA: Self-Expanding Low-Rank Adaptation of Latent Diffusion Model for Medical Image Synthesis." arXiv preprint arXiv:2408.07196 (2024).
 [LINK](https://arxiv.org/abs/2408.07196)